nest/nest-simulator/model_conversion_5g.md

-With the introduction of the new connection infrastructure of the [5g kernel](https://www.frontiersin.org/articles/10.3389/fninf.2018.00002/full), neuron, synapse and device models need to be slightly adapted from prior versions to be compatible with the latest release (2.16).
+With the introduction of the new connection infrastructure of the [5g kernel](https://www.frontiersin.org/articles/10.3389/fninf.2018.00002/full), rate neuron, synapse and device models need to be slightly adapted from prior versions to be compatible with the latest release (2.16).
 The following describes all necessary changes.
 If you still encounter issues after following these instructions, please contact the